carlcody21/process-pitch/README.md

 # Process Pitch Messages

-Simple script written to process pitch messages of type 'A', 'E', 'P', and 'X'.
+### Simple script written to process pitch messages of type 'A', 'E', 'P', and 'X'.

-The script can be run by following the below outline.
+After cloning the repo the script can be run by following the below outline.
 Pitch messages are read in to stdin by passing a file of messages when running the script.

 `python process_messages.py <file of pitch messages>`